Sigmarik/graphics-engine/docs/asset_system/CORE.md

 const Model* model = AssetManager::request<Model>("path/to/the/model.model.xml");

 if (!model) {
     //!
-Do something if the model could not be loaded.
+Do something if the model can not be loaded.
 }
 ```